What is Phonics?

 Download the UptoSix Phonics Apps

+Blending and segmenting skills are just opposites of each other.
 To read or spell effectively, children should be fluent with the letter sounds, and letter-sound correspondence should be properly established.

 Blending and segmenting skills should be practiced together.
 This helps children understand the mechanisms of reading and spelling.
 And children learn to blend and segment faster.